HL7/phd/src/pagecontent/ProfileConsumers.md

         ]
     }

-#### Time Tick Resolution for RR Intervals
+#### Time Tick Resolution for R-R Intervals
-The Time Tick resolution is not used for measurement time stamps but for measuring RR intervals, which is the time between individual heart beats.
-So it is used as a valueQuantity in Observations, not the effective[x].
-At the current time it is only used in ECGs or heart rate monitors.
+The Time Tick resolution is not used for measurement time stamps but for measuring R-R intervals (time between electrocardiogram R-wave peaks) in ECG and Heart Rate specializations.
+The number of ticks is reported in the valueQuantity.value element in Observations, not the effective[x] which is the time the measurement is taken.
 These special clocks typically have a resolution of 1024 Hz or better.
-When RR intervals are reported, they are reported in units of these ticks, so one must know what the frequency of the clock is.
-The reason for this special clock is that RR intervals have been traditionally timed using dedicated crystal oscillators.<p>
+When R-R intervals are reported, they are reported in units of these ticks, so one must know what the frequency of the clock is.
+The reason for this special clock is that R-R intervals have been traditionally timed using dedicated crystal oscillators.

 The time tick is given as a property and its units are Hertz.
-However, the RR interval is given in the number of these ticks and many PHGs will not make the conversion as there is no UCUM code for the MDC dimension code of Ticks and therefore the units reported will be the MDC unit of ticks.
-Thus the reader will have to obtain the RR interval using the RR reported tick value and the tick frequency given in the Device property element.
+However, the R-R interval is given in the number of these ticks and many PHGs will not make the conversion as there is no UCUM code for the MDC dimension code of Ticks and therefore the units reported will be the MDC unit of ticks.
+Thus the reader will have to obtain the R-R interval using the R-R reported tick value and the tick frequency given in the Device property element.

 The property is indicated by the Device.property.type.coding.code having the MDC code "68229".
 The value is a valueQuantity.